r-a-i/mars-resin-xp-finder/README.md

 The following is from the original Photon tests for reference
 ![image](readme_images/test_sample_photos.png)

 The following image is from the Mars test printed in Siraya Tech Fast Black.
-This resin is somewhat transparent and hard to image, but you can see the sweet spot is about 10.5 seconds.
+This resin is somewhat transparent and therefore hard to image, but you can see the sweet spot is about 10.5 seconds.
 ![result](readme_images/result.png)

 ----